Day 1: Collaborative Meeting Day – Evidence Accumulation in Cognitive Neuroscience (sponsored by NWO)

 Day 2: Workshop Day

-10:00 Andrew Heathcote & Russell Boag – Bayesian estimation of evidence-accumulation models, focusing on the DDM (introducing variability and posterior inference), the LBA, diagnostics & troubleshooting and Information Criterion model selection methods.
+10:00 Andrew Heathcote – Bayesian estimation of evidence-accumulation models, focusing on the DDM (introducing variability and posterior inference), the LBA, diagnostics & troubleshooting and Information Criterion model selection methods.

 13:30 Steven Miletic – Introduction to model-based fMRI.